 Most practitioners we’ve spoken to say that best practice is for the committee to meet at least monthly with more formal business reviews quarterly.
-But realistically, frequency will depend on your organization.
+But realistically, the frequency will depend on your organization.
 In a future post, we’ll go more details about the intranet administration team’s roles and responsibilities and how they reconcile their day to day operations with the intranet governance committee.

-Learn more and subscribe to our Intranet Governance Best Practices Series
+Subscribe to our Intranet Governance Series

 Read through our governance blog series and learn how to set up your governance committee successfully to avoid intranet failure: